PesoJay/Joner/README.md

 	- Best suited for Monophonic instruments
 	- Note Range: C4 - D#6
 - ### Chord Read Practice
 	- Practice reading and playing one chord at a time.
-(Chords you can practice are: Major, Minor, sus2, sus4, diminished, augmented)
+(Chords you can practice are: Major, Minor, sus2, sus4, diminished)
 	- Best suited for Polyphonic instruments
 	- Note Range: C3 - F#5
 - ### Full Read Practice